natelandau/shell-scripting-templates/README.md

 # Coding conventions

-Where possible, I follow [defensive BASH programming](https://kfirlavi.herokuapp.com/blog/2012/11/14/defensive-bash-programming/) principles.

 - Function names use camel case surrounded by underscores: `_nameOfFunction_`
 - Local variable names use camel case with a starting underscore: `_localVariable`
 - Global variables are in ALL_CAPS with underscores seperating words
 - Exceptions to the variable an function naming rules are made for alerting functions and colors to ease my speed of programming.
 (Breaking years of habits is hard...)
 I.e. `notice "Some log item: ${blue}blue text${reset}` Where `notice` is a function and `$blue` and `$reset` are global variables but are lowercase.
-- Variables are always surrounded by quotes and brackets `"${1}"` (It's verbose, but a safe practice)
+- Variables are always surrounded by quotes and brackets `"${1}"` (Overly verbose true, but a safe practice)
 - Formatting is provided by [shfmt](https://github.com/mvdan/sh) using 4 spaces for indentation
+- All scripts and functions are fully [Shellcheck](https://github.com/koalaman/shellcheck) compliant
+- Where possible, I follow [defensive BASH programming](https://kfirlavi.herokuapp.com/blog/2012/11/14/defensive-bash-programming/) principles.

 ## A Note on Code Reuse and Prior Art